MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 ## MetaMask Snaps: Overview

-Broadly speaking, MetaMask Snaps consists of two things: (1) a way to run untrusted JavaScript inside the MetaMask application, and (2) APIs for websites and MetaMask to communicate with individual snaps.
+MetaMask Snaps consists of two things: (1) a way to run untrusted JavaScript inside the MetaMask application, and (2) APIs for websites and MetaMask to communicate with individual snaps.
 As with MetaMask’s [Ethereum JavaScript provider API](https://docs.metamask.io/guide/ethereum-provider.html), communication occurs via JSON-RPC requests and responses.

 ### Current functionality